Nada Gogo 灘五郷

 Sake Brewery Street has many sake museums

-The Nada Gogo area is a six-minute walk from Mikage Station on the Kobekosoku Tetsudo line.
+The Nada Gogo area is a six-minute walk from Mikage Station on the Hanshin line.

-Considered one of Japan's best sake-brewing areas, this coastal cluster of towns located around 12 kilometers from Kobe City and Nishinomiya City includes Nishigo, Mikagego, and Uosakigo.
+Considered one of Japan's best sake-brewing areas, this coastal cluster of towns located around 12 kilometers from central Kobe and Nishinomiya includes Nishigo, Mikagego, and Uosakigo.
 It is said that breweries began producing sake around 1330.

 The brewers located in this area are responsible for over a quarter of the sake production in the entire country, making it the largest sake-producing region in Japan.
 Take a walk through the heart of the brewing area down Sake Brewery Street, which is home to many independent museums that shed light on the sake production process.
-Some of the brewers offer tours and samples of their wares.
+Some of the brewers offer tours and samples.